-Criminal Defense Attorneys with offices in Morristown, New Jersey
+Criminal and Restraining Order Defense Attorneys in Morris County, New Jersey

 Harassment typically refers to continuing and unwanted communication with another person.
 It is a charge that can happen to anyone, often arising out of a simple misunderstanding, an argument, or a verbal conflict.
 Nonetheless, a charge of harassment needs to be taken very seriously; it can lead to jail time and heavy fines.
 Hiring an attorney to fight on your behalf might be the only way to avoid these penalties entirely.

 The Tormey Law Firm has successfully handled thousands of cases in New Jersey, in Superior Court (indictable/felony level offenses) and Municipal Court (disorderly persons/misdemeanor level offenses).
-Our former Morris County Prosecutor and criminal defense attorneys possess the tools to defend you or your loved one.
-We have extensive experience handling domestic violence charges, including harassment, stalking, terroristic threats, and simple assault.
-Give us a call anytime 24/7 for a telephone consultation at 201-355-5385 or toll-free at 866-949-6948, or you can use the online contact form.
-A member of our criminal defense team will be happy to answer any questions you have and provide you with an honest assessment of your case.
+Our former Morris County Prosecutor and team of skilled criminal defense attorneys possess the tools to defend you or your loved one.
+We have extensive experience handling restraining orders and domestic violence charges, including harassment, stalking, terroristic threats, and simple assault.
+Contact our Morristown offices anytime for a free consultation at (908) 336-5008 or toll-free at 866-949-6948, or you can use the online contact form.
+A knowledgeable Morris County harassment defense lawyer will be happy to answer any questions you have and provide you with an honest assessment of your case.

 Harassment is a criminal offense in New Jersey and it is governed by N.J.S.A.
 2C:33-4, which provides that a person may not make communication in offensively coarse language or in any manner likely to cause annoyance or alarm.
 The harassment law requires the prosecution to prove that a person made the communication with intent to harass the victim.
 It’s not enough to simply annoy someone, a harassment charge requires that you are intentionally bothering the party at hand.